Lotfullah21/HTML-CSS/CSS/14-grid/03-units/README.md

 ### Note:

-`auto` and `fraction` units are the two mostly used units while designing a responsive website.
+`auto` and `fraction` units are the two most widely used units while designing a responsive website.